hoeken/PsychicHttp/README.md

 * It may be possible to generate the response outside the callback, but it will be difficult.
    * The exceptions are websockets + eventsource where the response is sent, but the connection is maintained and new data can be sent/received outside the handler.

+# Porting From ESPAsyncWebserver

+If you have existing code using ESPAsyncWebserver, you will feel right at home with PsychicHttp.
+Even if internally it is much different, the external interface is very similar.
+Some things are mostly cosmetic, like different class names and callback definitions.
+A few things might require a bit more in-depth approach.
+If you're porting your code and run into issues that aren't covered here, please post and issue.

+## Globals Stuff

+* Change your #include to ```#include <PsychicHttp.h>```
+* Change your server instance: ```PsychicHttpServer server;```
+* Define websocket handler if you have one: ```PsychicWebSocketHandler websocketHandler;```
+* Define eventsource if you have one: ```PsychicEventSource eventSource;```

+## setup() Stuff

+* no more server.begin(), call server.listen(80), before you add your handlers
+* check your callback function definitions:
+   * AsyncWebServerRequest -> PsychicRequest
+   * no more onBody() event
+      * for small bodies (server.maxRequestBodySize, default 16k) it will be automatically loaded and accessed by request->body()
+      * for large bodies, use an upload handler and onUpload()
+   * websocket callbacks are much different (and simpler!)
+   * websocket / eventsource handlers get attached to url in server.on("/url", &handler) instead of passing url to handler constructor.
+   * eventsource callbacks are onOpen and onClose now.
+* HTTP_ANY is not supported by ESP-IDF, so we can't use it either.
+* NO server.onFileUpload(onUpload); (you could attach an UploadHandler to the default endpoint i guess?)
+* NO server.onRequestBody(onBody); (same)

+## Requests / Responses

+* request->send is now request->reply()
+* if you create a response, call response->send() directly, not request->send(reply)
+* request->headers() is not supported by ESP-IDF, you have to just check for the header you need.
+* No AsyncCallbackJsonWebHandler (for now... can add if needed)
+* No request->beginResponse().
+Instanciate a PsychicResponse instead: ```PsychicResponse response(request);```
+* No PROGMEM suppport (its not relevant to ESP32: https://esp32.com/viewtopic.php?t=20595)
+* No Stream response support just yet

 # Usage

 ## Create the Server